jakemdrew/FooTable.Editable/README.md

 1. Place a referece to footable.editable.js under footable.js.
 2. Place a referece to footable.editable-1.0.css under footable-0.1.css.

+FooTables are defined just like always, but can include a few new FooTable.Editable classes and data attributes:
 ```html
    <table id="tblFootable" class="footable">
       <thead>